BojanJurca/Lightweight-Standard-Template-Library-STL-for-Arduino/README.md

 # C++ std package for Arduino: console, strings, vectors, queues and maps

 Four libraries that bring some std STL functionality to Arduino.
 They can be used together or completely independently one from another.
+But why use them when there are std::vectors and std::maps, for example already available?
+The simple answer is: error handling.
+If you need to handle run-time errors by your code then these libraries may be what you are looking for.

+Besides this, you may find cout and cin a convenient replacement for Serial.print...

 ### console